Ara225/rescue-center-website/README.md

 DynamoDB and Lambda.

 It's a small project I started partly to help my family, who run the rescue, as they were struggling to get horses rehomed and partly to get some real world experience.
+Unfortunally, I'm still waiting on the copy for it

 The frontend is built using w3.css, a simple CSS framework, plain old HTML and vanilla JavaScript.
 It's hosted in S3 with CloudFront distribution, separate bucket for uploading images (deploying the frontend via CDK